Parent page: Workspace Projects

 For the following two event types, additional operations are accessible from the event tile:

-Release event – the ability to open that release package for viewing through a manufacturing portal, and the ability to download either the full release package or the snapshot of the version of the design that was used to create that release package.
+- Release event – the ability to open that release package for viewing through a manufacturing portal, and the ability to download either the full release package or the snapshot of the version of the design that was used to create that release package.
+You can also access the BOM comparison feature.
+Use the associated sub-menu to compare the BOM data of the release with that of the previous release or select from all releases that have been made for the project.